What are Community National Schools?

 The establishment of the Community National Schools was part of the State’s response to an increasing diversity in Irish society.
 Because of this, there is a growing demand amongst parents for the State to provide more choice of school types other than single-denominational models.
 There is also a growing demand in Ireland for publicly-managed primary schools as up until now, they have been publicly-funded but privately- managed.
 The development of the Community National Schools answers both demands and represents a very exciting and welcome evolution in Irish education.
 With a long history of excellence in primary education acknowledged world-wide, the Irish State is yet again breaking ground with this new model of primary school that recognises and celebrates the identity of all children equally.

-Who owns these schools and what difference does it make?
+Who owns CNSs?
+What difference does it make?

 So, what will my child experience in a Community National School?